-Not only can kitchens get messy, but they can also be pretty disorganized — full of excessive equipment and tools that you're not utilizing, which take up precious counter space and storage.
+Not only can kitchens get messy, but they can also be pretty disorganized — full of excessive equipment and tools that you don't use, which take up precious counter space and storage.
 That cherry pitter you used that one time?
 It might be time to donate it.

-Whether you're whittling down your cookware and utensils to reduce clutter or are a novice chef building your kitchen from scratch, these are the minimalist cookware items worth investing in.
+Whether you're whittling down your cookware and utensils to reduce clutter or you're a novice chef building your kitchen from scratch, these are the minimalist cookware items worth investing in.

 Considered indispensable by many, a chef's knife is necessary for prepping any meal that requires slicing, dicing, and chopping.
-This Germany-made knife, in particular, ensures a 20% sharper blade and is resistant to stains and corrosion, making it well worth the price tag.
+This Germany-made knife boasts an ultra-sharp blade and is resistant to stains and corrosion, making it well worth the price tag.

 Known for its strength and durability, a cast iron dutch oven is ideal for all forms of cooking — whether it be roasting, slow-cooking, searing, or baking — because of its ability to distribute heat slowly and evenly.
 It's also super versatile and can be used in the oven or on the stove.